UB-Heidelberg/ompdjango/README.md

 # Introduction

-This is a sample application for mapping of OMP Database into the python django-model.a
+This is a sample application for mapping of OMP Database into the python django-model.
+This can be  used to  access the  OMP database using python django model.

 ![](ompdjango.png)